Wiz-IO/OpenAPI/example-binaries/README.md

 ## as example for LPWA Quectel BC66NB module

+It will probably work with SIMcom, Fibocom ... etc. modules with MT2625 SoC - I don't have modules for testing

 The **FIRMWARE**
 * NB modem is disabled - just for periphery test
 * The firmware use default boot loader